Winson0330/C4GD-FinalProj/README.md

 # C4GD FinalProj
-E to open inventory in main island
+E to open inventory in main island \n
 F to fish in ocean (at the black box)